priyanshudubey/email-template-system/client/README.md

   - Using `variables` in the email template for dynamic content

 - Using `conditional statements` in the email template for dynamic content
+- Using Mustache for email parser
+- Added Quill for the text editor
+- Added a feature to save the email template as a draft